neverchanje/yaraft/src/README.md

 two arguments `prevLogIndex`, which = `nextIndex - 1`, and `prevLogTerm`, which is the term of entry at `prevLogIndex`.

+## PreVote

+When a node is configured with PreVote mode, instead of immediately starting an election, it will first broadcast PreVote requests to all existing nodes.
+Each PreVote request includes a `nextTerm = caller.currentTerm + 1`.
+The receiver will not accept the request when nextTerm is lower than its current term.
+(`Raft::campaign(kCampaignPreElection)`)

+In addition to the three basic states (`Raft::StateRole`), the PreVote mechanism introduces a **PreCandidate** state.
+A node becomes PreCandidate when it starts a pre-election, in which it doesn't change anything except for its state.
+(`Raft::becomePreCandidate`)

+Servers will not accept the PreVote request unless it's confirmed to be partitioned from the current leader (`electionElapsed >= electionTimeout`).
+Moreover, the `lastLogIndex` and `lastLogTerm` carried by the request must be up-to-update enough, and `nextTerm` must have a larger value than `receiver.currentTerm`, otherwise it will still be rejected.
+(`Raft::handleMsgPreVote`)

+If a majority of the nodes (including itself) responds that the leader appears to have failed, the node becomes a candidate and starts an election, otherwise it steps down as follower.
+(`Raft::handleMsgVoteResp`)

 ## Messages

 ### MsgAppResp